Kadugs/process-pdfs/README.md

 python -m src.main
 ```

+4. Select the option that corresponds to the PDF you want to process.
+If you want to proccess all PDFs in the input folder, select "Process all files".
+It will generate standardized csv, parquet and SQL dump files in the `data/output/` folder.

 ## What the application does

 - Scans `data/input/` for PDF files and lets you choose one to process.